Kara Tepe refugee camp

+Kara Tepe (Καρά Τεπέ, from Turkish for "black hill") is a refugee camp that was located in the area of Mavrovouni in Lesvos, Greece.
+The camp is managed by the Municipality of Mytilene and UNHCR in collaboration with the NGOs that operate there; among them are IRC, Médecins du Monde, METAdrasi, SOS Villages, Caritas Hellas, Movement on the Ground and Because we Carry.
+Médecins Sans Frontières has a clinic in Mytilini that serves patients from the Kara Tepe camp who are referred to them by outreach teams.

+Overview

-The purpose of the camp is to provide temporary housing for asylum seekers as they await their registration processes.
-Kara Tepe was the overflow site for Moria Refugee Camp, the main registration center in Greece, and Europe's biggest refugee camp, known as a 'hotspot' established by the Greek government through which new arrivals would be processed.
-Initially, refugees were mandated to spend a minimum of 25 days in the Moria camp before being transferred to Kara Tepe, however due to the overcrowding of the Moria camp, most stayed much longer.
+The camp has provided temporary housing for asylum seekers.
+Kara Tepe was the overflow site for Moria refugee camp, the main registration center in Greece, through which new arrivals would be processed.
+Asylum seekers living in Kara Tepe are able to leave and reenter the site daily.

-Kara Tepe's mandate is to accommodate vulnerable families.
 The majority of individuals living in the camp are of Afghani, Iraqi or Syrian origin.
 According to a survey conducted in December 2016, asylum seekers spent an average of four months at the Kara Tepe camp.
-Asylum seekers living in Kara Tepe are able to leave and reenter the site daily.
-The services at the site are run, in large part, by several NGOs, among them: IRC, Médecins du Monde, METAdrasi, SOS Villages, Caritas, Movement on the Ground and Because we Carry.
-Médecins Sans Frontières has a clinic in Mytilini that serves patients from the Kara Tepe camp who are referred to them by outreach teams.

-While Kara Tepe has been lauded for its infrastructure and community-like atmosphere, the residents of Kara Tepe and the administration of the camp still face a great deal of challenges.
-Such challenges include: inadequate access to electricity, limited space and resources for food preparation, restrictions on employment, and lack of targeted mental health interventions for youth.
+History

 In August 2017, Kara Tepe's accommodation capacity was expanded by 56% to make room for up to 1300 persons.
 UNHCR reported that 260 new accommodation units had been installed at the camp in 2017.

-After the September 2020 fire destroyed the Moria camp, Kara Tepe became the main camp on Lesbos for refugees and asylum seekers.
-The Greek government then approved the construction of a new closed reception centre at Vastria (near the village of Nees Kydonies) to be completed by late 2021.
+After the September 2020 fire destroyed the Moria camp, the Greek government approved the construction of a new closed reception centre at Vastria (near the village of Nees Kydonies), scheduled to be completed by summer 2022.
+However, the Greek Counsil of State revoked the construction permit due to a lack of an environmental study, and construction work has since been put on hold.